filannim/2018_n2c2_evaluation_scripts/README.md

 # 2018 N2C2 Shared Tasks Evaluation Scripts

-This script is distributed as a part of the 2018 N2C2 tasks.
+This script is distributed as part of the 2018 N2C2 tasks.

 If you would like to contribute to this project, pull requests are welcome.
 Please see: [here](https://help.github.com/articles/fork-a-repo) for instructions